-The more able and talented child has as much right to additional learning needs provision as the child who is behind the majority of the class.
-Quite often they can be frustrated and behaviour problems may occur.
+The more able and talented child has a right to additional learning needs provision.
+Often they can be frustrated and behaviour problems may occur.

 It is important that any child whose work in a particular curriculum area is far above the remainder of his/her age group should be identified and provided for as soon as possible.